Lefty's Electric Chair

 The warning clouds began to merge, moving from the Mummy Range toward The Roof.
 I wondered, as I had for the last several days, what was I to do with the body?
 I guessed that I could hike back down and tell the chairlift guy.
 He looked responsible.
 He'd know what to do.
 I'd tell him my friend had been struck by lightning, and I wasn't sure about moving him from the strike spot....

 ...What was really sad, I had thought since Lefty's Berkeley wake, held at the Blue Moon tavern on Telegraph Avenue, was to dream of running, and wake up with legs that didn't work.
 Or, to dream of playing the guitar, and wake up to one hand.
 It would be like being in love and wake up alone.
-(Matter: a journal of literature, art & movement 07: Patterns 2005).
+(Matter Journal Vol. 10: Patterns)

 The Red Pony